LucaLoVerde/rcaExtra/README.md

 * `rcaExtra_plotSweepProjAmplitudesSummary_beta()`: this function is a temporary summary plot for swept data.
 It will plot sweep amplitudes and phases for each reliable component and frequency. **Error estimations in these plots needs to be fixed: at the moment, it will just re-calculate the standard error of the means of the individual participants' sweeps and use that as error estimates around the signal amplitudes.**
 * Diagnostics/sanity check: fix the diagnostic RCA plots produced by the `rca` toolbox
 * Incorporate mrC's `plotOnEgi()` plotting function into the repository: it makes sense to integrate the topography plotting capabilities from `mrC`, as it is currently a requirement only because of this plotting function
+* Write proper comments and documentation about new code

 ## Changes compared to the upstream svndl/rcaExtra toolbox
 I've been trying to minimize any changes to the toolbox as a whole while implementing sweep functionality.
 The changes consist mainly of the addition of a dedicated `sweep` subfolder, containing functions dedicated to the sweep RCA analyses.